Tag Archives: Francis Flynn

 Vanessa Bohns

-Participants estimated they would need to ask 10 people to have three agree to lend their mobile phones for brief calls.
+Participants estimated they would need to ask 10 people to get three people to lend their mobile phones for brief calls.

-Most people have a pessimistic bias about the likelihood that others will provide assistance, they concluded.
+The team concluded that most people have a pessimistic bias about the likelihood that others will provide assistance.

-Volunteers requested two favors of strangers: Complete a brief survey and take a letter to a nearby post office.
+2. Take a letter to a nearby post office.

 Help seekers predicted that people who refused the first request to complete the survey would be less likely to take the letter to the post office.